thoughtram/blog/_posts/2015-09-14-angular-training-day-bangkok.md

   - /angular/2015/09/14/angular-training-day-bangkok.html
 author: christoph_burgdorf
 related_posts:
+  - Join our free meetup in Denmark
   - Angular Master Class - Redux and ngrx
   - Announcing Angular Master Class in Denmark
   - Three things you didn't know about the AsyncPipe
   - Using Zones in Angular for better performance
   - Dominic joins thoughtram
-  - Making your Angular apps fast
 related_videos:
   - '175255006'
   - '193524896'